Client-centered counselors and advocates for your environmental needs.

 Emily has published in law journals and is a frequent speaker on entrepreneurship in legal practice, water law, oil and gas law, underground injection of wastewater, public participation in environmental decision-making, and environmental permitting and enforcement.
 Her publications include Permitting Shale Gas Development, 29 J. Land Use & Envtl.
 L. 117 (2013); New Withdrawals, New Impairments as Pennsylvania Develops the Marcellus Shale, American Bar Association, Section of Environment, Energy, and Resources, 2010 Eastern Water Resources Conference, May 20-21, 2010; and The "Public Interest" Factor in Waste Disposal Well Permitting, 38 Tex.
 Envtl.
 L. J. 229 (2008).
 In 2016, she was named to the inaugural Irish Legal 100: 40 Under Forty honoree list, a compilation of rising stars of Irish descent in the U.S. legal profession.
 She is also the recipient of the 2014 Nicholas A. Robinson Alumni Achievement Award from Pace Law School.

 Emily is an Instructor in the Department of Geology and Environmental Science at the University of Pittsburgh Dietrich School of Arts & Sciences.
 She teaches a course entitled Environmental Science, Ethics & Public Policy.
 Her volunteer activities include membership on the Board of Directors of Construction Junction and the Haymaker Farmers' Market; membership on the Pennsylvania Bar Association's Environmental and Energy Law Section Council; membership on the Pennsylvania Department of Environmental Protection's Environmental Justice Advisory Board; and membership on the Portage Park District Foundation Board of Directors.

-Emily enjoys trail running, cycling, skiing, woodworking, farming, gardening and spending as much time as possible with her pup, Bruno.
+Emily enjoys ultra running, cycling, skiing, woodworking, farming, gardening and spending as much time as possible with her pup, Bruno.

 Patrick Auth, Supervising ATTORNEY